de0bfusc4tor/VINC3/README.md

 - **Stereo Monitor**: Stable _Zero-Crossing_ trigger.
 Phase and Width monitoring with phase correlation and the balance between Mid/Side information to ensure mono compatibility.

-- **Linear Spectrogram**: A scrolling logarithmic history of frequency energy flowing from **Left to Right**.
+- **Linear Spectrogram**: A scrolling logarithmic history of frequency energy flowing from Left to Right.
 Monitors long-term resonances and spectral imbalances over a continuous timeline.

 ---